Herd announces softball camps - The Tribune

 HUNTINGTON, W.Va. – The Marshall softball team announced two upcoming softball camps for the summer of 2021.
 The Herd will host an All Skills Camp on June 21, and an Elite Prospect Camp June 22-23.

 All camps will be held at Dot Hicks Field and the Chris Cline Athletic Center.
-Those that are interested, please sign up online by clicking the following link: Online Registration.
+Those that are interested can sign up online.

 The All Skills Camp is open to any and all participants in first through sixth grades, and will take place June 21 from 9 a.m. to 5 p.m.